-- Training session during Freshmen Orientation - Training session during New Student Orientation - Training session on Bystander Intervention for all male athletes - Two training sessions for all female athletes - A year-long training program, Coaching Boys to Men, for all male athletes cosponsored by the Tennessee Coalition to End Domestic and Sexual Violence - Other educational outreach programs during the academic year
+- Training session during Freshmen Orientation - Training session during New Student Orientation - Training session on Bystander Intervention for all athletes - Other educational outreach programs during the academic year

 Sexual Harassment and Sexual Misconduct Policy:

 INTRODUCTION

 Lipscomb University and Lipscomb Academy (together, the "Institution") were founded with a commitment to biblical faith and Christian principles and are committed to providing a learning and working environment free from all forms of sex discrimination and conduct considered harassing, coercive or disruptive.
 Any sex discrimination prohibited by Title IX of the Education Amendments of 1972 ("Title IX"), including Sexual Misconduct (as hereinafter defined), poses a serious threat both to individual members of the Institution Community (as hereinafter defined) and to the broader community collectively.